You don't have to train yourself to death to smile during a race.

 “In a world where we're time-crunched and searching for the best ‘bang for our buck,’ we often make the mistake of riding too hard too often,” Coach Johann said.
 “While following a high-intensity program will quickly raise your performance to an acceptable level, you’ll plateau and won’t be able to hold that shape very long.
 Incorporate more low-intensity workouts into your training to help build your aerobic foundation, ultimately allowing you to reach a higher level once you add intensity on top of that.”

 Last year might be the first time I took that advice seriously.
-By doing the vast majority of my rides at an easy pace, I recovered faster, so I could ride more and stay more consistent.
+By doing the vast majority of my rides at an easier pace, I recovered faster, so I could ride more and stay more consistent.
 Remember, my goal is to grease the groove, not wreck my body.
 It also left me with more energy for my family, work, and other hobbies.
-If I felt good, I would ride hard, but I’d only do that once or twice a week.
+If I felt good, I would ride hard, but I’d only do that once or twice a week at most.

 It goes without saying that training is only part of the equation.
 Diet and recovery are equally important.
 To get the most out of your time on the bike, eat well and get enough sleep off the bike!